Human Development and Christ-Knowledge

 [ 2 ] Man könnte glauben, daß die Theosophie ein neues Religionsbekenntnis zu den bereits bestehenden alten hinzubringen will.
 Dies ist aber nicht der Fall.
 Theosophie ist keine neue Religion, keine neue Sekte, sie ist mehr als Religion.

-[ 2 ] One might think that Theosophy wants to add a new religious confession to the already existing old ones.
-But this is not the case.
-Theosophy is not a new religion, not a new sect, it is more than religion.
+[ 2 ] One might think that Theosophy seeks to add a new religious creed to the existing ones.
+However, this is not the case.
+Theosophy is not a new religion, nor is it a new sect; it is more than a religion.

 [ 3 ] Es wird die Aufgabe dieser Vorträge sein, mit Hilfe der Theosophie zu zeigen, welche Bedeutung eine religiöse Urkunde wie das JohannesEvangelium besitzt.
 Gerade bei der Betrachtung dieses Evangeliums wird sich das Verhältnis der Theosophie zu den Religionsurkunden im allgemeinen zeigen.
 Sie dient zum Verständnis der in der Welt bestehenden religiösen Strömungen.
 Derjenige, welcher die Theosophie kennt, nimmt das Christentum wie es ist, als eine Tatsache, welche für das gesamte Geistesleben der Menschheit von höchster Bedeutung ist.
 Nur das moderne Geistesleben ist in die Unmöglichkeit versetzt, die Tiefe des Christentums verstehen zu können.
 'Theosophie ist dasjenige Instrument und Mittel, ohne welches nichts auszurichten ist.
 Wenn wir dieses Instrument benutzen, können wir tief hineindringen in die Weisheiten der religiösen Urkunden.
 Man könnte die Theosophie mit der Philologie vergleichen.
 Auch die Philologie erlaubt uns, die christlichen Urkunden zu studieren.
 Die Theosophie jedoch führt uns in den Geist dieser Urkunden ein.
 Nicht derjenige ist der richtige Ausleger der Euklidischen Geometrie, der nur die griechische Sprache versteht, sondern derjenige, welcher die Kenntnis der geometrischen Tatsachen besitzt.